SudhakarKuma/R-installation-script/README.md

 ---
-title: Installation script for R and RStudio
+title: Installation script for R and RStudio v 1.1.463 on Ubuntu 16.04
 ---
 The script `install-R-RStudio.sh` can be used for installing **R** and **RStudio** on an **Ubuntu OS**.
 Please follow the steps below: